How to set up Mac for games [Tips from real gamers]

 Declutter your disk to make room for Mac games

 Everybody knows that deleting unnecessary files on your Mac could help boost its speed.
 Apart from that, you need enough free space to download Mac games.
 And even if you play online, games still need room for cache and buffering.
-The main point — if you run low on disk space or memory, even the best Mac games will start to lag.
+All of my interviewees agree: when you run out of disk space or memory, even the best Mac games start to lag.

 CleanMyMac X cleans out your Mac’s system junk, mail attachments, and trash stored throughout different apps on your Mac.
 Even better, the app’s Smart Scan feature automatically locates all the files you can safely get rid of, conducts in-depth checkup for viruses and system vulnerabilities, and comes up with suggestions on tasks to perform to bring up your Mac’s speed.